Advanced Configuration

 Max Copies

-There are 2 levels of granularity for the max copies setting:
+There are two levels of granularity for the max copies setting:

-1. Route level: applies to all devices registered under the route
+- Route level: Applies to all devices registered under the route.

-2. SKF level: only applies to the device with the specified network session key (NwkSKey).
-This configuration overrides the route-level max copies setting
+- SKF level: Applies only to the device with the specified network session key (NwkSKey).
+This configuration overrides the route-level max copies setting.

-As an example, if the LNS operator has a route that contains device A and B, and configures a route-level max copies setting of 2 and an SKF level max copies setting of 5 for device B. Then device A will inherit the route level max copies setting = 2, and device B will use its SKF-level max copies setting = 5.
+As an example, if the LNS operator has a route that contains device A and B, and configures a route-level max copies setting of 2 and an SKF level max copies setting of 5 for device B, then device A will inherit the route-level max copies setting of 2, and device B will use its SKF-level max copies setting of 5.

 Improve Join Performance